chefxxx/COMET/README.md

 ./build/tests/COMET_test
 ```

-To run the benchmarks paste one of the followings commands - each for different kind of benchmark:
+To run the benchmark(s) run command - each for different kind of benchmark:

 ```bash
 ./build/benchmarks/combinationsFull_benchmark